| Other San Antonio Area Roads

 bollards and a concrete island, engineers evaluated several additional

-options including a "split-phase" signal.
+options including a "split-phase" signal and a "super street" configuration.
 However, modeling showed

-that a split-phase signal would have extended signal cycle times
+that a split-phase signal would have lengthened signal cycle times

 and further exacerbated delays at the intersection, and